hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 #### Terraform Plan

-Terraform Cloud CLI can execute a new plan with one command that will upload Terraform configuration and execute a new run in Terraform Cloud.
+HCP Terraform CLI can execute a new plan with one command that will upload Terraform configuration and execute a new run in HCP Terraform.

-With Tfci and Terraform Cloud API driven runs, these actions are broken up into multiple parts:
+With Tfci and HCP Terraform API driven runs, these actions are broken up into multiple parts:
 - Upload terraform configuration as a ConfigurationVersion
 - Create a new run using that Configuration Version.
 If the run was not specified as `plan-only`, then it could be optionally approved or applied.
 - Focus Terraform's attention on only a subset of resources with the `target` option.

 #### Terraform Apply

-Terraform Cloud CLI can execute an apply run with, `terraform apply` that will also upload the configuration and start a new Terraform Cloud run that will plan and apply.
+HCP Terraform CLI can execute an apply run with, `terraform apply` that will also upload the configuration and start a new HCP Terraform run that will plan and apply.

-With Tfci and Terraform Cloud API driven runs:
+With Tfci and HCP Terraform API driven runs:
 - Upload terraform configuration as a ConfigurationVersion
 - New plan run executes
 - If plan phase was successful, an apply can be confirmed to proceed

 #### Terraform Destroy

-Terraform Cloud CLI can execute a destroy run with, `terraform plan -destroy -out=destroy.tfplan` followed by `terraform apply destroy.tfplan`, that will also upload the configuration and start a new Terraform Cloud run that will plan and destroy.
+HCP Terraform CLI can execute a destroy run with, `terraform plan -destroy -out=destroy.tfplan` followed by `terraform apply destroy.tfplan`, that will also upload the configuration and start a new HCP Terraform run that will plan and destroy.

-With Tfci and Terraform Cloud API driven runs:
+With Tfci and HCP Terraform API driven runs:
 - Upload terraform configuration as a ConfigurationVersion
 - New plan run executes
 - If plan phase was successful, an apply can be confirmed to proceed